 How to Read a Tape Measure in Inches

-An inch is designated by the longest lines on the tape measure and normally marked with large, bold numbers.
+An inch is designated by the longest lines on the tape measure and is normally marked with large, bold numbers.
 In between each number are 15 lines, and each line represents 1/16th of an inch.
-So if you start at one whole number and count to the next whole number, you’ll count 16 lines or 16/16 inches which equals one inch.
+So, if you start at one whole number and count to the next whole number, you’ll count 16 lines or 16/16 inches, which equals one inch.

-Between each inch mark, the second-longest line is found that designates 1/2-inch.
-The third longest line is 1/4-inch, fourth-longest is 1/8-inch, and the shortest lines will be 1/6th of an inch.
+The second-longest line is found between each inch mark, which designates 1/2 inch.
+The third longest line is 1/4 inch, the fourth longest is 1/8 inch, and the shortest lines will be 1/6th of an inch.
 Some tape measures have the fractions written out on them along the bottom.

-Once you know what each line means on the tape measure, reading it involves finding the closest inch to the edge you’re measuring and then counting any additional length after the inch.
+Once you know what each line on the tape measure means, reading it involves finding the closest inch to the edge you’re measuring and then counting any additional length after the inch.

 How to Read a Tape Measure in Millimeters

 A metric tape measure works in a similar fashion to a standard one, but the lines are set up differently.
 The large, bold numbers are still there, but they signify centimeters, and they’re centered over the centimeter line.
 In between each centimeter is another identical length line as the centimeter.
 That line represents a half-centimeter.
-There are ten smaller marks between each centimeter called millimeters or 1/10th of a centimeter.
+Ten smaller marks are between each centimeter, called millimeters or 1/10th of a centimeter.

-To read the tape measure you’ll find the closest whole centimeter to the edge you’re measuring.
-Then find how many millimeter lines remain.
-Add the milimeters to the centimeters using a decimal.
+To read the tape measure, you’ll find the closest whole centimeter to the edge you’re measuring.
+Then, find how many millimeter lines remain.
+Add the millimeters to the centimeters using a decimal.
 So, if you measure 8 centimeters and have 7 additional millimeter lines, the final length is 8.7 centimeters.

 Tape Measure Tips

-Find the best tape measure for you from many brands like Milwaukee, Crescent Lufkin, Stanley, and many more at Acme Tools.
+At Acme Tools, you can find the best tape measure for you from many brands, such as Milwaukee, Crescent Lufkin, Stanley, and more.

 One Comment